v-sbradley/bacx-pr/topics/linking.md

 ## Create or use an existing aka.ms link

-  1. Navigate to [https://redirectiontool.trafficmanager.net/am/redirection/home?options=host:aka.ms](https://redirectiontool.trafficmanager.net/am/redirection/home?options=host:aka.ms) and select "aka.ms" in the **Host:** dropdown.
+  1. Go to [https://aka.ms](https://redirectiontool.trafficmanager.net/am/redirection/home?options=host:aka.ms) and select "aka.ms" in the **Host:** dropdown.

   2. Click **Advanced Filters**